 If you or one of your family members was injured or became ill due to medical negligence at a clinic or hospital in Dallas, you are urged to contact the Queenan Law Firm, P.C. for a free and confidential consultation.
 If your physician acted with negligence, and you were harmed as a result, you may be able to recover compensation for your medical expenses and other losses.
-To discuss your Texas medical malpractice claim in a free and private legal consultation, call Queenan Law as soon as possible at (817) 476-1797.
+To discuss your malpractice claim in a free and private legal consultation with a Dallas medical malpractice attorney, call Queenan Law as soon as possible at (817) 476-1797.

 Unfortunately, even talented doctors are sometimes unsuccessful in their efforts.
 However, a doctor’s failure to successfully treat a patient does not necessarily give rise to a cause of action.
 If a doctor performs all actions in an appropriate, timely, and competent fashion, he or she has not committed malpractice, even if the patient has a poor outcome.
 Malpractice occurs when a doctor acts with negligence or carelessness, leading to a serious mistake or problem that would have been avoided by a different doctor.

 Four elements must be present in order for the victim to have grounds for a malpractice lawsuit.
 These elements are: